parsaghaffari/browserbee/ARCHITECTURE.md

 5. **Maintainability**: Code is organized to be easy to understand and maintain
 6. **Resilience**: Self-healing mechanisms are implemented for critical components
 7. **Lifecycle Management**: Extension installation, updates, and uninstallation are properly handled
+8. **Provider Abstraction**: LLM providers are abstracted behind a common interface